apache/pulsar/site2/website/versioned_docs/version-2.8.0/functions-worker.md

 ![assets/functions-worker-separated.png](assets/functions-worker-separated.png)

 > Note
 > In this mode, make sure `functionsWorkerEnabled` is set to `false`, so you won't start `functions-worker` with brokers by mistake.
-Also, while accessing the `functions-worker` to manage any of the functions, the `pulsar-admin` CLI tool or any of the client should use the `workerHostname` and `workerPort` that you set in [Worker parameters](#worker-parameters) to generate an `--admin-url`.
+Also, while accessing the `functions-worker` to manage any of the functions, the `pulsar-admin` CLI tool or any of the clients should use the `workerHostname` and `workerPort` that you set in [Worker parameters](#worker-parameters) to generate an `--admin-url`.

 ### Configure Functions-worker to run separately